desenvolvedorIcotrade/App.bot/blog/_posts/2017-10-09-dependabot-now-supports-docker.md

 - **Private Docker registries.** We want to add support for these as soon as possible, but it requires some extra work on our side.
 (We'll need to give you a place to enter your Docker credentials.)
-- **Digests**.
-Currently, Dependabot will only update images that specify a tag.
-In future, we'd like to be able to support Dockerfiles that specify a digest for their base image.
+- **Digests**. ~~Currently, Dependabot will only update images that specify a tag.
+In future, we'd like to be able to support Dockerfiles that specify a digest for their base image.~~ Update (12th October 2017): Dependabot now supports digests! 🎉
 - **Non-numeric tags**.
 Currently, Dependabot will only update tags like `17.04`.
 In future, we'd like to support updating tags like `3.6.1-slim` to `3.6.3-slim`, too.
 We'll probably never support updating tags like `zesty`,